mike99mac/minimy-mike99mac/README.md

     ```
 You should see two changes:

-- Minimy is now running - the output showing user and system skills
+- Minimy is now running - the output showing the user and system skill processes.
-- The two minimy file systems frequently written to are now mounted over an in-memory tmpfs.
+- The two minimy file systems frequently written to are now mounted over in-memory ``tmpfs``'s.